raspberrypi/libcamera/Documentation/coding-style.rst

 diff that fixes the issues, on top of the corresponding commit.
 As the script is in early development false positive are expected.
 The flagged issues should be reviewed, but the diff doesn't need to be applied blindly.

+The checkstyle.py script uses clang-format by default if found, and otherwise falls back to astyle.
+The formatter can be manually selected with the '--formatter' argument.

 Happy hacking, libcamera awaits your patches!